r3dy-malz/r3dy-malz.github.io/_posts/2025-12-08-z2a-unpacking-custom-sample.md

   }
 ```

-As discussed earlier, the image base of the suspended process is overwritten with the image base of the current process:
+As discussed earlier, the image base of the suspended process is overwritten with the image base of the current process, it's how the injection process works !

 ```cpp
 ((void (__stdcall *))API_WriteProcessMemory)(